hydro-project/hydroflow/docs/docs/dfir/concepts/stratification.md

 The `difference` operators is one with inputs of two different types.
 It is supposed to output all the items from its `pos` input that do not appear in its `neg` input.
 To achieve that, the `neg` input must be blocking, but the `pos` input can stream.
 Blocking on the `neg` input ensures that if the operator streams an output from the `pos` input, it will never need to retract that output.

-Given these examples, we can refine our diagram of the Hydroflow transducer loop to account for stratified execution within each tick:
+Given these examples, we can refine our diagram of the DFIR transducer loop to account for stratified execution within each tick:
 ```mermaid
 %%{init: {'theme':'neutral'}}%%
 flowchart LR